dontworryjohn/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Info about billing alerts, Tags, Cost Explorer

-In this section, we will be discussing the billing dashboard and all its component.
+In this section, we will be discussing the billing dashboard and all its component such as Cost Explorer, Billing Alerts, Tags etc.

 ### Billing Alerts

-Better tp

 There are 2 ways to set the billing alerts.

 - Using Budget.
 - Using Cloudwatch Alarm.
 In this case, you need to create an alarm on us-east-1 region (since it is the only region you can create an alarm).
 You can create up to 10 free cloudwatch alarm

-Those 2 alarms will help you identify if your account is over spending.
+Those 2 alarms will be helpful to identify if your account is over spending.

 Tags (are Key/Value pair) are useful when you want to know how your cost is allocated.
 For example if your want to identify all the services you used under the tag enviromenrt: dev (for example)